Non-transitive pseudo-Anosov flows: Preliminaries: Anosov-like actions and bifoliated planes

 The following global structure result is proved for transitive Anosov-like actions in \cite[Theorem 2.16]{BFM}, following the outline of \cite[Th\'eor\`eme 4.1]{Bar_caracterisation}.
 It also holds for general Anosov-like actions, with minor modifications to the proof, which we include below.

 \begin{proposition}[Dynamical trichotomy for Anosov-like actions] Let $(P,\cF^+, \cF^-)$ be a bifoliated plane with a Anosov-like action of a group $G$.
-Then exactly one of the following holds: \begin{enumerate}[label=(\roman*)] \item The bifoliated plane $(P,\cF^+, \cF^-)$ is trivial. \item The bifoliated plane $(P,\cF^+, \cF^-)$ is homeomorphic to the diagonal strip bounded by $y=x-1$ and $y=x+1$ in $\bR^2$ with the horizontal and vertical foliations.
+Then exactly one of the following holds: \begin{enumerate}[label=(\roman*)] \item $(P,\cF^+, \cF^-)$ is trivial. \item $(P,\cF^+, \cF^-)$ is homeomorphic to the diagonal strip bounded by $y=x-1$ and $y=x+1$ in $\bR^2$ with the horizontal and vertical foliations.
 Such planes are called {\em skewed}. \item There is either a singular point in $P$, or the leaf spaces of $\cF^+$ and $\cF^-$ are both non-Hausdorff. \end{enumerate} \end{proposition}

 We describe the outline of the proof, for completeness, and describe the required modification from the proof given in \cite[Theorem 2.16]{BFM}.